a3X3k/Haskell/README.md

 occuR v n = replicate n v
 ```

-### Find all the digits in a string where the prelude function is True on those characters which are digits: ' 0 ' , ' 1 ' up to ' 9 '
+### Find all the digits in a string where the prelude function is True on those characters which are digits '0' up to '9'

 ```py
 dig :: String -> [Bool]